Actify

 During your chosen meeting slot

-Start with the simplest possible game.
-Two Truths and a Metric or Reverse Charades — both require zero materials and can be explained in 30 seconds.
-Your only job the first time: make it feel low-stakes.
+Start with the simplest game available.
+Two Truths and a Metric or Reverse Charades — zero materials, 30-second explanation.
+Your only job: make it feel low-stakes.
 Laugh at yourself.
 Don't keep score.
-End 2 minutes early rather than 2 minutes late.
-The goal of game #1 isn't fun — it's proving that this won't be painful.
+End 2 minutes early, not late.
+The goal of game #1 isn't fun — it's proving this won't be painful.

 If you're running the game in a video call, have everyone turn cameras on.
 Games with cameras off feel like podcasts, not team building.